arc53/DocsGPT/CONTRIBUTING.md

      ```

 9. **Submit a Pull Request (PR):**
    - Create a Pull Request from your branch to the main repository.
-Make sure to include a detailed description of your changes and reference any related issues.
+Be sure to include a detailed description of your changes and reference any related issues.

 10. **Collaborate:**
     - Be responsive to comments and feedback on your PR.
     - Make necessary updates as suggested.
     - Once your PR is approved, it will be merged into the main repository.

 11. **Testing:**
     - Before submitting a Pull Request, ensure your code passes all unit tests.
     - To run unit tests from the root of the repository, execute:
       ```shell
       python -m pytest
       ```

-*Note: You should run the unit test only after making the changes to the backend code.*
+*Note: You should run the unit test only after making changes to the backend code.*

 12. **Questions and Collaboration:**
-    - Feel free to join our Discord.
+    - Feel free to join our [Discord](https://discord.gg/n5BX8dh8rU).
 We're very friendly and welcoming to new contributors, so don't hesitate to reach out.

 Thank you for considering contributing to DocsGPT! 🙏

-## Questions/collaboration
-Feel free to join our [Discord](https://discord.gg/n5BX8dh8rU).
-We're very friendly and welcoming to new contributors, so don't hesitate to reach out.
-# Thank you so much for considering to contributing DocsGPT!🙏